 Well thankfully there are a whole heap of conference apps out there that can help you cut out the busywork, communicate better, and eliminate the mental clutter.
 Lots of these apps are built by event planners themselves, so you can use them to lean on the shoulders of those who have gone before — and who learned what works, and what doesn’t.

 1. Ex Ordo

 Ex Ordo is an all-in-one abstract management, registration, scheduling and mobile conference app.
-Unlike a lot of other conference management tools, Ex Ordo counts former conference organisers on its team.
-(When founder, Paul Killoran, was a student, he helped organise an engineering conference, realised how awful the software was, and knew he could build something better.)
+Unlike a lot of other conference management tools, Ex Ordo counts former conference organisers in its ranks.
+(When founder Paul Killoran, was a student, he helped organise an engineering conference, realised how awful the software was, and knew he could build something better.)

 Ex Ordo is designed for academic and research events.
-And the fact that all the different modules communicate with each other means you can do everything from spotting which reviewers are falling behind, to seeing which presenters have registered to attend (and which haven’t).
+And all of the different features communicate with each other.
+This allows you to spot reviewers that are falling behind, track which presenters have registered to attend, and much more.

 To help you meet the challenges of these unparalleled times, Ex Ordo is building a virtual conference platform.
 Ex Ordo Virtual will be designed with scholarly events in mind and will go beyond simple webinars.
 You’ll be able to empower presenters to share their research and give sponsors their moment in the spotlight.
 And you can do things like: